MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/carriercontrolschema/element-username.md

 ---
-Description: Defines optional user name credentials to be presented using HTTP-Auth to log on to the Mobile Network Operator's network when retrieving the provisioning file.
+description: Defines optional user name credentials to be presented using HTTP-Auth to log on to the Mobile Network Operator's network when retrieving the provisioning file.
 Search.Product: eADQiWindows 10XVcnh
 title: UserName
 ms.assetid: 5c377a0a-ca24-4a24-85c0-79d5bc6af8ef